 There are mainly three options that are FDA approved, these are Reconcile, Clomipramine, and Pexion.
 You’ll find several options in the market, but people gravitate more towards these three.

 These medications for dog separation anxiety are typically safe.
-Make sure to follow your vet’s advice, especially if you’re using them on pups and young dogs.
+Make sure to follow your vet’s advice, especially if you’re using them on pups and young dogs with anxiety.

 You can also check out our article for Discover 15 ways to naturally calm your dog for more dog calming solutions.

 Myths about Managing Separation Anxiety in Dogs

-Finding a solution to separation anxiety in your dog will take time, effort, and a lot of patience.
+Finding dog anxiety solutions will take time, effort, and a lot of patience.
 There’s no magic cure that will “fix” your dog overnight.

 There’s no simple fix for any kind of anxiety problem.

 There are many myths about separation anxiety in dogs, and it’s essential to weed out the good information, from the bad.
 There are several proven and effective methods that can help and cure a dog’s separation anxiety over time.

 But, there are many more that simply DO NOT WORK!